-Tamukeyama Japanese Maple is an open deciduous tree with a strong central leader and a more or less rounded form.
-It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.
+Floating Cloud Japanese Maple is a dense deciduous tree with a strong central leader and a more or less rounded form.
+Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.